GLIDE-LLC/docs/wp-engine-environments-workflow/README.md

 Staging environment will always serve as bridge between the other two environments and all reviewing and testing will be done on staging environmnt.

-**Never move database upwards from staging to production to avoid mishaps.**
+**✅ Never move database upwards from staging to production to avoid mishaps.**

 <br>
 <br>